 The COVID-19 pandemic is in many respects the first global event in human history.
-Since January 2020, when the World Health Organization declared the outbreak an international public health emergency, the pandemic has in some way or other affected almost everybody.
-Branko Milanovic, an expert of socio-economic inequality, put it thus: "If, in a couple of

-Till date, there are only a handful of studies that examine the impact of the COVID-19 pandemic on the Jain religious tradition.2 The purpose of this article is to contribute to this emerging and important field of research by offering an examination of Jain practice and discourse during the COVID-19 pandemic in the U.S.A. and India (March 2020 - January 2021).
-As such, it seeks to complement the work of both Vekemans (2021) and Donaldson (forthcoming) that examines the early responses of Jain organizations in London and in North America respectively, as well as the research of Bothra (2020) and Prajñā (2021) that address the question how certain Jain ascetic communities in India adjusted to the life-style changes required during the early phases of the COVID-19 pandemic.
+Since [2] January 2020, when the World Health Organization declared the outbreak a public health emergency of international concern, the pandemic has in some way or other affected almost everybody.
+Branko Milanovic, an expert of socio-economic inequality, put it thus: "If, in a couple of years-when hopefully it is over and we are alive-we meet friends from any corner of the world, we shall all have the same stories to share: fear, tedium, isolation, lost jobs and wages, lockdowns, government restrictions and face masks.
+No other event [in human history] comes close."1 While the long-term effects of the COVID-19 pandemic on societies have yet to come into full focus, it is clearly a historic event.
+As such, it is an important moment to document.
+Till date, there are only a handful of studies that examine the impact of the COVID-19 pandemic on the Jain religious tradition.2 The purpose of this article is to contribute to this emerging and important field of research by analyzing the effects of the COVID-19 pandemic on the religious practices and the public discourse of Jains in the U.S.A. and India.

-In part I, I focus on Jain practices.
-On the institutional level, I analyze the implications of the COVID-19 pandemic for Jain religious organizations in the U.S.A.
-The choice to focus on Jain organizations in the U.S.A. is informed by the fact that at the time I was conducting the research presented in this paper, I was living in the U.S.A. and teaching an academic course on Jainism, which involved a unit on "Jainism and the pandemic" (see also Maes 2022).
-In this section on Jain practices, I show how Jain temples and centers made extensive efforts to connect digitally with their community members when collective, in-person celebrations and temple visits were either reduced in number, limited in capacity, or cancelled because of the pandemic.
+In part I, I focus on Jain practice.
+On the institutional level, I analyze the implications of the [3] COVID-19 pandemic for Jain religious organizations in the U.S.A.
+I show how Jain temples and centers made extensive efforts to connect digitally with their community members when collective, in-person celebrations and temple visits were either reduced in number, limited in capacity, or cancelled because of the pandemic.
 I further argue that the Jain online religious platforms can blur sectarian boundaries and create authentic but temporary sacred spaces.
 On the individual level, I examine the effects of the COVID-19 pandemic on the everyday religious practices of Jains.
 To map out the personal experiences of Jains of the pandemic, I conducted eight semi-structured interviews over Zoom between November 2020 and January 2021.
-Given that in online interviews any geographical distance gets bridged in just one click, I took advantage of this fact by interviewing both Jains in the U.S.A. and in India.
 I argue that while there is a great diversity of individual Jain responses, a common feature appears to be a significant increase of Jains participating in scholarly religious activities.

-In part II, I conduct a discourse analysis to examine the ways in which some Jains talk, write, and reflect on the COVID-19 pandemic.
-I identify and examine a Jain discourse on the COVID-19 pandemic that is characterized by environmental concerns and by the processes of scientization and universalization.
+In part II, I conduct a discourse analysis to examine the ways in which Jains talk, write, and reflect on the COVID-19 pandemic.
+I theorize that the Jain discourse on the COVID-19 pandemic is characterized by environmental concerns and by the processes of scientization and universalization.
 Building on the work of Knut Aukland (2016) that examines the role of science in contemporary Jain discussions, I define scientization as the ongoing process where Jains underline the convergence of their religion with modern science.
-With the term universalization, I refer to the noticeable trend among Jains to argue for the need
+With the term universalization, I refer to the noticeable trend among Jains to argue for the need to teach Jainism beyond the Jain community by showing its contemporary relevance and applicability to overcome global problems, such as the COVID-19 pandemic.

-I wish to thank Alexander Agadjanian and Konrad Siekierski for their invaluable editorial input and their constructive feedback.
-I also wish to thank Tine Vekemans and the anonymous reviewer for their many valuable comments, corrections, and suggestions.
+1 I wish to thank Alexander Agadjanian and Konrad Siekierski for their invaluable editorial input and their constructive feedback and suggestions.

-See "The First Global Event in the History of Humankind" by Branko Milanovic for Social Europe on 7 December 2020.
-Last accessed 31 July 2021. https://socialeurope.eu/the-first-global-event-in-the-history-of-humankind.
+Cf. "The First Global Event in the History of Humankind" by Branko Milanovic for Social Europe on 7 December 2020.
+Last accessed July 31, 2021. https://socialeurope.eu/the-first-global-event-in-the-history-of-humankind.